 UFC 324 marks more than just a collection of compelling fights.
 It represents the first major event in the UFC’s new streaming partnership with Paramount+, a seven-year, $7.7 billion deal that fundamentally changes how fans access the sport.
 The financial implications are staggering, but the fan experience shifts might matter even more.

-Under the ESPN+ model, pay-per-view events cost $79.99 each.
+Under the ESPN+ model, pay-per-view events cost $79.99 each, according to ESPN MMA.
 A dedicated fan watching all 12 numbered events annually was spending nearly $1,000 just on PPV access, not counting the ESPN+ subscription required to purchase them.
 The Paramount+ model bundles everything into a single subscription.
 The Essential tier runs $90 annually, while the Premium ad-free option costs $140.
 For fans who purchase more than two pay-per-views per year, the new model represents significant savings.

 The question becomes whether accessibility improves viewership without cannibalizing revenue.
 UFC’s international broadcast deals remain intact, and the domestic streaming shift could actually expand the audience by lowering barriers to entry.
 A casual fan who might have skipped a pay-per-view can now watch on a whim, potentially converting into a dedicated follower.
 Dana White has spoken confidently about the transition, suggesting that UFC’s content library and event frequency make it an ideal streaming anchor.